SenseNet/docs.sensenet.com/content/concepts/content-management/03-content-types.md

 # Custom content type

 Since many feature are tied to content types (AllowedChildType, content template) it is strongly suggested to create custom content types according to your solution's architecture.
-Default content types can be used in your solution but cannot be modified (in SNaaS).
-You can create custom content type by inheritng from ``GenericContent`` or any other content type in the tree.
+Default content types can be used in your solution but cannot be modified or deleted (in SNaaS).
+You can create custom content type by inheriting from ``GenericContent`` or any other content type in the tree.

 # Content type hierarchy

-Content types are organized into hierarchy according to inheritance.
+Content types are organized into a hierarchy according to inheritance.
 Any content type may inherit from another one.
 The topmost content type in the inheritance hierarchy is the ``GenericContent`` (with handler ``SenseNet.ContentRepository.GenericContent``), every content type must inherit from this, or any of its descendant.
 When a child content type is inherited from a parent content type it means that the child content type contains all the fields of the parent, even if they are not defined in the child CTD - and also they share common implemented logic.

 > Multiple inheritance is not allowed so content types are arranged in a simple tree.

 ## Field inheritance

-A content type inherits its fields from its parent content type (defined by the ``parentType`` attribute).
+A content type inherits its fields from its parent (and upper ancestor) content type (defined by the ``parentType`` attribute).
 This means that only additional fields have to be defined in the type’s CTD.
 The inherited fields apply to the content type as defined on the parent type, but may also be overridden.
 The following apply to field inheritance:

 - fields of all ancestors are inherited: ie. fields of parent type of the direct parent are also available in the current type
 - all fields of the parent type are inherited: deleting a field that has been defined on an ancestor type is not possible